Monday, January 12, 2026

 Could studying whales help humans live longer?

 This ability to efficiently repair DNA may have enabled some bowhead whales, which can grow to around 80 tonnes, to live for more than two centuries.
-In fact, the oldest known mammal on earth is a bowhead mammal — estimated to be around 211 years old.
+In fact, the oldest known mammal on earth is a bowhead whale — estimated to be around 211 years old.
 To put that in context, that means the whale was born before Queen Victoria ascended to the British throne.

-According to researchers, learning more about these animals could help scientists figure out future longevity mechanisms for humans, but also, it could help with things like surgery and transplant recovery.
+According to the researchers, learning more about these animals could help scientists figure out future longevity mechanisms for humans, but also, it could help with things like surgery and transplant recovery.

 “By studying a mammal capable of maintaining its health and avoiding death from cancer for over two centuries, we are offered a unique glimpse behind the curtain of a global evolutionary experiment that tested more mechanisms affecting cancer and aging than humans could ever hope to approach,” scientists wrote in the study.